Selenoprotein F

-15 kDa selenoprotein is a protein that in humans is encoded by the SEP15 gene.
+Selenoprotein F is a protein that in humans is encoded by the SELENOF gene (previously SEP15).
 Two alternatively spliced transcript variants encoding distinct isoforms have been found for this gene.

 Function

 This gene encodes a selenoprotein, which contains a selenocysteine (Sec) residue at its active site.
 The selenocysteine is encoded by the UGA codon that normally signals translation termination.
 The 3' UTR of selenoprotein genes have a common stem-loop structure, the sec insertion sequence (SECIS), that is necessary for the recognition of UGA as a Sec codon rather than as a stop signal.
 Studies in mouse suggest that this selenoprotein may have redox function and may be involved in the quality control of protein folding.

 Clinical significance

 This gene is localized on chromosome 1p31, a genetic locus commonly mutated or deleted in human cancers.

 Protein domain

 The protein this gene encodes for is often called Sep15 however in the case of mice, it is named SelM.
 This protein is a selenoprotein only found in eukaryotes.
 This domain has a thioredoxin-like domain and a surface accessible active site redox motif.
 This suggests that they function as thiol-disulfide isomerases involved in disulfide bond formation in the endoplasmic reticulum.